 The doctors will discuss the surgery with you at your outpatient appointment.
-Please ask if you do not understand any terms they use.
+Please ask if you do not understand any words or terms they use.
 You will also be given the opportunity to see your head and neck CNS.
-He/she will be your key worker and will be available for advice and further information.
-Please ensure you bring a list of your current mediations to all appointments.
+He/she will be your key worker and can give you advice and further information.
+Please ensure you bring a list of your current medications to all appointments.